 Staff has been working with the development community to receive input on chronic code issues that have been challenging to administer since the past review cycle.
-This workshop is a discussion of the proposed code updates within the following chapters of Title 17 and 18.
+This workshop is a discussion of the proposed code amendments to the chapters of Title 17 and 18 along with minor edits to chapters in other titles.

-The proposed CMC amendments are provided with the two attachments: Attachment 1 shows the draft changes as strike-through text or underlined.
-Attachment 2 provides the amendments without any mark-ups.
+The proposed CMC amendments are provided with the one attachment that shows the draft changes as strike-through text or underlined.